Neuss

-Neuss (/de/; written Neuß until 1968; Nüss /li/; Novaesium) is a city in North Rhine-Westphalia, Germany.
+Neuss (/de/; written Neuß until 1968; Nüss /li/) is a city in North Rhine-Westphalia, Germany.
 It is on the west bank of the Rhine opposite Düsseldorf.
 Neuss is the largest city within the Rhein-Kreis Neuss district.
 It is primarily known for its historic Roman sites, as well as the annual Neusser Bürger-Schützenfest.
 Neuss and Trier share the title of "Germany's oldest city", and in 1984 Neuss celebrated the 2000th anniversary of its founding in 16 BCE.